Receiving Events via a Webhook

 This Webhook API implementation tries to deliver the event notification request reasonably fast.
 We may buffer notification for efficiency reasons.

-Engage cannot guarantee the delivery of every event (see Endpoint Unavailability).
-However, Engage will retry delivery during the first 24 hours after the event was triggered.
-Engage will retry until the endpoint received them correctly by responding with an HTTP status code of 200.
+RingCX cannot guarantee the delivery of every event (see Endpoint Unavailability).
+However, RingCX will retry delivery during the first 24 hours after the event was triggered.
+RingCX will retry until the endpoint received them correctly by responding with an HTTP status code of 200.

-Engage cannot guarantee the order in which the events arrive.
-Engage does however provide a timestamp in every event for the implementor to understand the exact point in time the event was triggered.
+RingCX cannot guarantee the order in which the events arrive.
+RingCX does however provide a timestamp in every event for the implementor to understand the exact point in time the event was triggered.

 Endpoint Unavailability